seanreed1111/sql-recipes/recipes.md

 | The Potato Eaters |
 | The Rocks |
 +-------------------+
 Who painted the Mona Lisa?
-Again you use the a_id column to join the rows, but this time the WHERE clause restricts output to those rows that contain the title, and you select the artist name from those rows: mysql> SELECT artist.name
+Again you use the a_id column to join the rows, but this time the WHERE clause restricts output to those rows that contain the title, and you SELECT the artist name FROM those rows: mysql> SELECT artist.name
 -> FROM artist INNER JOIN painting ON artist.a_id = painting.a_id
 -> WHERE painting.title = 'The Mona Lisa';